tallaxes/mseemann.github.io/_posts/2016-06-01-setup-angular-2-app-part-2.markdown

 ```
 The module `karma-coverage` is responsible for code instrumentation and coverage reporting.
 After the reports have been written to the filesystem the module `karma-coveralls` will help us to transmit the report to [Coveralls][coveralls]{:target="_blank"}.

-After these modules have been intsalled we need to customize our karma configuration.
+After these modules have been installed we need to customize our karma configuration.
 You'll find the configuration in `config/karma.conf.js`.
 First of all we need to require the module `karma-coverage` in the plugins array: `require('karma-coverage')`.

 The next step is to configure a pre process step: